idesis-gmbh/BareBrowser/app/_root/README.md

 ```

 These are also the default values for every property in case of a malformed JSON file
-or if any of the values is invalid or missing.
+or if any of the values is invalid, missing or has the wrong type.

 - The `Window` object configures the initial window position and size when
   SingleInstanceBrowser is started.